 Searching for Healthcare Plans - Helpful Information and Links

-The general Open Enrollment dates for the ACA Marketplace are: November 1st through January 31st.
-Anyone can search for health plans during this timeframe.
+The general Open Enrollment dates for the ACA Marketplace can be found on the Healthcare Website

 Enrollment Date Exceptions: You may still be able to obtain coverage through the Marketplace before or after those dates if you currently have no health insurance due to certain circumstances (such as losing coverage through no fault of your own; current policy ending, dropped from parent's coverage, etc).